Travelers: Claims Via Smartphone have Tripled

 Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 We are constantly on the go in a modern and mobile world.
 So many of the largest auto insurance companies have developed smartphone applications that allow customers to access their accounts at any time, as well as giving their customers a new point of contact for reporting accidents and filing claims.
-Some insurance companies have even developed smartphone apps that aim to make you a better driver.
+Some insurance carriers have even developed smartphone apps that aim to make you a better driver.
 Whatever you need, you can get it in seconds on your phone.

-Travelers, a property-casualty insurer that sells primarily through independent agents and brokers, offers two such applications for Apple’s iOS, Blackberry OS, and Google’s Android OS.
+Travelers, a property-casualty insurer that sells their insurance products primarily through independent agents and brokers, offers two such applications for Apple’s iOS, Blackberry OS, and Google’s Android OS.

 In their review, they found that the number of claims filed from their smartphone applications “Auto Accident Help” (available for both Android and iOS platforms) and “Quick Connect” (available for Blackberry OS) had more than tripled in the first four months of 2011 compared to the first four months of 2010.
 What does this mean for Travelers?
 Does it change the way customers experience insurance from Travelers?